Medically reviewed by Drugs.com. Last updated on Sep 11, 2020.

 Generic: 60 mg (50 mL); 80 mg (50 mL, 100 mL); 100 mg (50 mL, 100 mL); 120 mg (100 mL)

 - Antibiotic, Aminoglycoside

-Interferes with bacterial protein synthesis by binding to 30S and 50S ribosomal subunits resulting in a defective bacterial cell membrane
+Interferes with bacterial protein synthesis by binding to 30S ribosomal subunit resulting in a defective bacterial cell membrane

-Primarily into extracellular fluid (highly hydrophilic); high concentration in the renal cortex; minimal penetration to CSF and ocular tissues via IV route; small amounts distribute into bile, sputum, saliva, and tears
+Primarily into extracellular fluid (highly hydrophilic); high concentration in the renal cortex; minimal penetration to CSF and ocular tissues via IV route.

 Time to Peak

 Serum: IM: 30 to 90 minutes; IV: 30 minutes after 30-minute infusion (MacDougall 2011); Note: Distribution is prolonged after larger doses (≥90 minutes after 30- to 60-minute infusion of 7 mg/kg) (Demczar 1997; McNamara 2001; Wallace 2002).

 Neonates: <1 week: 3 to 11.5 hours; 1 week to 1 month: 3 to 6 hours